caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/03 Port Scanning with Nmap.md

 >```
 >53, 88, 135, 139

-Lab 4 - Find a service running on a high-range TCP port
+Lab 4 - There is a service running on a high-range TCP port on Information Gathering - Port Scanning - Module Exercises - VM #1.
+Find it, and you will find the flag together with it.
 >``` shell
 ># Perform a scan scan on ports 50000 to 60000
 >kali@kali:~$ nmap -p50000-60000 --open -T4 192.168.149.52